laravel/docs/cache.md

 <a name="storing-items-in-the-cache"></a>
 ### Storing Items In The Cache

 You may use the `put` method on the `Cache` facade to store items in the cache.
+This will store the item indefinitely:

+    Cache::put('key', 'value');

-When you place an item in the cache, you need to specify the number of minutes for which the value should be cached:
+When you place an item in the cache, you may specify the number of seconds for which the value should be cached:

-    Cache::put('key', 'value', $minutes);
+    Cache::put('key', 'value', $seconds);

-Instead of passing the number of minutes as an integer, you may also pass a `DateTime` instance representing the expiration time of the cached item:
+Instead of passing the number of seconds as an integer, you may also pass a `DateTime` instance representing the expiration time of the cached item:

     $expiresAt = now()->addMinutes(10);